Enoggera

 The employment environment in Enoggera shows above-average strength when compared nationally

 Enoggera has a highly educated workforce with strong representation in professional services.
-As of September 2025, the unemployment rate is 3.3%.
+Its unemployment rate is 3.3%, according to AreaSearch's aggregation of statistical area data.
+As of September 2025, there are 4,108 residents employed, with an unemployment rate of 0.7% below Greater Brisbane's rate of 4.0%.

-With a worker-to-resident ratio of 1.2, Enoggera functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Conversely, construction is under-represented, with only 4.4% of Enoggera's workforce compared to Greater Brisbane's 9.0%.
+The area functions as an employment hub with 1.2 workers per resident, hosting more jobs than residents and attracting workers from surrounding areas.
 Between September 2024 and September 2025, the labour force decreased by 3.4% while employment decreased by 2.2%, leading to a fall in unemployment rate of 1.2 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 3.8%.
-State-level data up to November 25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 suggest total employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Enoggera's employment mix indicates local employment should increase by 6.7% over five years and 13.7% over ten years.
+In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a reduction in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project that overall employment will expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates vary significantly between industry sectors.
+Applying these projections to Enoggera's employment mix suggests local employment should increase by 6.7% over five years and 13.7% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment